-The fall of 2017 will mark the 15th season Mark Christians will lead the Defender men’s golf team and his 3rd season coaching the women’s golf team.
+The fall of 2017 will mark the 16th season Mark Christians will lead the Defender men’s golf team and his fourth season coaching the women’s golf team.
 Christians led the men’s golf team to a third place finish in the GPAC in 2009.
 He coached the women’s team to their highest finish in the GPAC conference in 2016-17.

-During that time, he coached 16 students who earned NAIA Scholar Athlete recognition and five teams who earned NAIA Scholar-Team accolades.
+During that time, he coached 23 men's players and eight women's players who have earned NAIA Scholar-Athlete recognition and seven men's teams and four women's teams who have earned NAIA Scholar-Team accolades.

 Prior to coaching golf at Dordt, Christians was an assistant coach for the Defender men’s basketball program from 1991-1993 and the Junior Varsity basketball coach from 1993-1996.
-He also coached the women’s tennis team in 1985 while a senior at Dordt College.
+He also coached the women’s tennis team in 1985 while a senior at Dordt.

 After graduating from Dordt and Northern Arizona University, he coached basketball, soccer, tennis, and baseball at Des Moines Christian High School from 1986-89.